"The most commonly cited standard [for walking distance to transit] is 400m or ¼ mile."

 Imagine opening a mobile app, telling it where you would like to go, and allowing it to facilitate the entire trip.
 A vehicle arrives at your location, not

-Operators still head to the yard every morning, get their vehicle assignments, and go about driving on the existing fixed-route schedule.
+As far as your fixed route operations are concerned, operators still head to the yard every morning, get their vehicle assignments, and go about driving on the existing fixed-route schedule.
 Dispatchers are still available for

 To bring this full circle (and illustrate just what a big deal this really is), let’s go back for a minute to the Wake County data with which we started.
 Remember: only 28% of Wake County’s ~1 million residents live within ¼ mile of a fixed-route transit stop.
 If we expand that radius to 3 miles (not coincidentally, a distance you can travel for $5.00 on Uber), the number jumps to 88%.